asyncgui/asyncgui/sphinx/intro.rst

     If you fail to handle them promptly, their state might undergo changes, leaving no time to wait for tasks to resume.

-Reacting to events without missing any occurrences is challenging for async libraries that cannot start/resume tasks immediately.
+Responding to events without missing any occurrences is challenging for async libraries that cannot start or resume tasks immediately.
-The only solution I came up with is that, recording events using traditional callback APIs, and supplying them to the tasks that resume late a.k.a. buffering.
+The only solution I came up with is recording events using traditional callback APIs, and supplying them to tasks that resume late a.k.a. buffering.
-I'm not sure it's possible or practical, but it certainly has a non-small impact on performance.
+I'm not sure if it's possible or practical, but it certainly adds huge complexity into your program.

 If you use ``asyncgui``, that never be a problem.